History

 2024

-- On June 5, 2024, the YMCA of Greater Toronto received a transformational $10-million donation from The Barrett Family Foundation — the largest gift in our charity’s history.
-This pivotal donation will grow five critical programs for equity-deserving youth, including the YMCA Black Achievers Mentorship Program; newcomer and refugee youth groups and internships; the Youth for Entrepreneurship program; financial literacy programming; and an innovative, online career exploration game to help education-disconnected youth re-engage with their futures.
+- On June 5, 2024, the YMCA of Greater Toronto received a transformational $10 million donation from The Barrett Family Foundation — the largest gift in the charity’s history.
+This pivotal donation will grow five critical programs for equity-deserving youth, including the YMCA Black Achievers Mentorship Program; newcomer and refugee youth groups and internships; the Youth for Entrepreneurship program; financial literacy programming; and an innovative, online, career exploration game to help education-disconnected youth re-engage with their futures.

-- The YMCA at The David Braley Vaughan Centre and The Steve & Sally Stavro Family YMCA are certified LEED Platinum — receiving the top certification for green buildings in February.
-Sustainability remains an important part of our efforts to create vibrant, healthy communities.
+- The YMCA at The David Braley Vaughan Centre and The Steve & Sally Stavro Family YMCA are certified LEED Platinum, receiving the top certification for green buildings in February 2024.
+Sustainability remains an important part of the YMCA's efforts to create vibrant, healthy communities.

 2023

-- Launchpad for Women Entrepreneurs, a dynamic new program the YMCA co-created with DMZ, a world-leading startup incubator based at Toronto Metropolitan University, was introduced.
-The program empowers aspiring entrepreneurs by providing resources to start and grow a successful business.
+- The YMCA introduced Launchpad for Women Entrepreneurs, co-created with DMZ, a world-leading startup incubator based at Toronto Metropolitan University.
+The dynamic program empowers aspiring entrepreneurs by providing resources to start and grow a successful business.

-- In August, the Y launched a new outdoor education program called Open Outdoors.
+- In August 2023, the Y launched Open Outdoors, an inclusive outdoor education program.
 It offers equity-deserving communities the chance to participate in free, educator-led, outdoor skill-building experiences.
 The program also aims to engage Indigenous youth and families in recognizing historical inequities tied to land access and underrepresentation in outdoor education.

-- Lesley Davidson started her new role as the President and CEO of the YMCA of Greater Toronto on July 8, 2024.
-She is the first woman to hold this position in the charity’s 170-year history!
-Lesley's former positions at the YMCA include Senior Vice President of Health and Fitness and Chief Operating Officer.
+- Lesley Davidson started her role as president and CEO of the YMCA of Greater Toronto on July 8, 2023.
+She is the first woman to hold this position in the charity’s 170-year history.
+Lesley's former positions at the YMCA include senior vice president of Health and Fitness and chief operating officer.

-- A groundbreaking ceremony of the Bridletowne Neighbourhood Centre took place on June 19.
-This innovative community hub is a collaboration between Scarborough Health Network, the YMCA of Greater Toronto, and United Way Greater Toronto.
-Vital programs, health care, and inclusive community spaces will be available under one roof as a leading example of community-based wrap-around care.
+- A groundbreaking ceremony for the Bridletowne Neighbourhood Centre took place on June 19, 2023.
+This innovative community hub is a collaboration between the YMCA of Greater Toronto and United Way Greater Toronto.
+Vital programs, health care, and inclusive community spaces will be available under one roof, as a leading example of community-based wraparound care.

-- Partially funded by the RBC Foundation, YMCA Ignite — a first-of-its-kind digital platform — launched in partnership with YMCA BC.
-The online learning platform offered virtual leadership and development programs for youth across Canada to start, with long-term goals to make critical programs accessible to youth ages 15–29 in BIPOC and rural communities, preparing them for future jobs.
+- Partially funded by the RBC Foundation, YMCA Ignite — a first-of-its-kind online learning platform — launched in partnership with YMCA BC.
+To start, it offers virtual leadership and development programs for youth across Canada, with long-term goals to make critical programs accessible to youth ages 15–29 in Black, Indigenous, and People of Colour (BIPOC) and rural communities, preparing them for future jobs.

 2022

-- On August 15, 2022, The Steve & Sally Stavro YMCA opened its doors to the public.
-This new 63,990 square-foot centre of community will positively impact the lives of thousands of people in its east Toronto community, and includes a gym, pool, fitness studios and exercise areas; youth programs, and multi-purpose spaces, available to neighbourhood groups and programs outside of the Y. This new centre was made possible thanks to the many donors who supported the YMCA's Strong Start, Great Future Capital Campaign, including The Steve & Sally Stavro Family Foundation.
-The Y is named for the Stavro family’s deep connection to the east Toronto community and their support for our charity, including a $1 million donation from The Steve & Sally Stavro Family Foundation.
-The centre’s naming was also supported with a $2 million gift from an anonymous donor and numerous contributions from additional donors.
+- The Steve & Sally Stavro Family YMCA opened on August 15, 2022.
+This 63,990-square-foot centre of community will positively impact the lives of thousands of people in its east Toronto community.
+It includes: a gym, pool, fitness studios and exercise areas, youth programs, and multi-purpose spaces, available to neighbourhood groups and programs outside of the Y. This Centre of Community was made possible thanks to the many donors who supported the YMCA's Strong Start, Great Future Capital Campaign, including The Steve & Sally Stavro Family Foundation.
+This Y is named for the Stavro family’s deep connection to the east Toronto community and their support of the YMCA, including a $1 million donation from The Steve & Sally Stavro Family Foundation.
+The centre's naming was also supported with a $2 million gift from an anonymous donor and numerous contributions from additional donors.

-- We were honoured to receive our largest one-time gift from a donor ever: a transformational $5 million to our new Y in Vaughan from the David Braley Foundation.
+- We were honoured to receive our largest one-time gift from a donor: a transformational $5 million to our new Y in Vaughan from the David Braley Foundation.
 David Braley was a beloved champion for sport, health, and community.
-He touched countless lives as a philanthropist, business owner, and Canadian Senator, and was even appointed to the Order of Canada for his contributions to the Canadian Football League.
-Through his dedication to community building and his leadership in sport, Mr. Braley made a profound mark on the communities he worked in.
-We’re proud to honour his legacy by re-naming the VMC The David Braley Vaughan Centre.
+He touched countless lives as a philanthropist, business owner, and Canadian senator, and was appointed to the Order of Canada for his contributions to the Canadian Football League.
+Through his dedication to community-building and his leadership in sport, Mr. Braley made a profound mark on the communities he worked in.
+We’re proud to honour his legacy by renaming the VMC The David Braley Vaughan Centre.

 2021

-- Raptors 905, the official G-League affiliate of the Toronto Raptors, and the YMCA of Greater Toronto team up in partnership.
-Basketball lovers attended a free, virtual courtside chat that covered the sport's ability to boost motivation, teamwork, fitness and connection.
+- Raptors 905, the official G League affiliate of the Toronto Raptors, and the YMCA of Greater Toronto teamed up.
+Basketball lovers attended a free, virtual courtside chat that covered the sport's ability to boost motivation, teamwork, fitness, and connection.

 2020

-- While most Y locations were temporarily closed at times due to the COVID-19 pandemic, the YMCA of Greater Toronto continued to deliver shelter for at-risk youth, and developed virtual program offerings for people across the Greater Toronto Area.
+- While most Y locations were temporarily closed at times due to the COVID-19 pandemic, the YMCA of Greater Toronto continued to provide shelter for at-risk youth and developed virtual programs for people across the Greater Toronto Area.
 We stepped up with Emergency Child Care for health care and front-line workers, and supported food security efforts across the region.

-- The Toronto Symphony Orchestra and the YMCA of Greater Toronto begin to deliver unique programming at a time when the pandemic highlighted the importance of focusing on our physical, mental and social health.
+- The Toronto Symphony Orchestra and the YMCA of Greater Toronto delivered unique programming at a time when the pandemic highlighted the importance of focusing on our physical, mental, and social health.

-- Canadian youth are reported to have among the highest cannabis use rates in the world and, following recent legalization, the YMCA of Greater Toronto stepped up with a new, national, Health Canada-funded program to educate those aged 12 to 24 about this important topic.
+- Canadian youth are reported to have among the highest cannabis use rates in the world, and following recent legalization, the YMCA of Greater Toronto stepped up with a new, national, Health Canada-funded program to educate youth ages 12 to 24 about this important topic.

 - The YMCA of Greater Toronto and ParticipACTION teamed up to help Canadians stay active and healthy with a partnership that launched with a free video series designed for all fitness levels.